FireNoobsta/ModForLightBearers/LightBearersMOD/README.txt

 #-----------------------------------
 # Notes
 #-----------------------------------
-This is a mod for the current version of LightBearers as of 8/2/2022.
-NOT for the public beta.
+This is a mod for the current version of LightBearers as of 10/24/2022.
 It also uses a windows batch script to install.
 I recommend creating a copy of your entire game directory, once installed you can launch the mod from the executable in your modded game directory, and still play vanilla by launching through steam.
 To install this mod you'll need two things:
 1. An installation of LightBearers (Obviously)
-2. An installation of Unreal Engine version 4.22.3 It's important that you use this exact version since it is what LightBearers uses (for now).
+2. An installation of Unreal Engine version 4.26.2 It's important that you use this exact version since it is what LightBearers uses.
 I can't provide a direct link for unreal engine since you have to use the Epic games laucher, but heres a link to download that https://www.unrealengine.com/en-US/download.
 Once you have those you should be good to go.
 Also make sure you have enough room in your drive because this script will extract all of the game files